1. Jainism was founded by__________.

 Explanation: Jain ideas shaped Indian politics, society, and freedom movement.

-86. The Jain emphasis on non-possession (Aparigraha) influenced:
+86. The Jain emphasis on non-possession (Aparigraha) influenced__________.

 A) Gandhian economic thought